-Purchases of Long-Term Investments Our net purchases of long-term investments were \$29.2 million, \$102.5 million and \$0.6 million in fiscal years 2022, 2021 and 2020, respectively.
+Net Purchases of Long-Term Investments Our net purchases of long-term investments were \$20.7 million, \$29.2 million and \$102.5 million in fiscal years 2023, 2022 and 2021, respectively.
+During the fiscal year ended September 30, 2023, our activity was primarily driven by a \$14.1 million equity investment in Tamboran Resources Limited, \$4.1 million in debt and equity security investments in various geothermal energy companies, and \$2.5 million investments in other equity securities.
 The decrease in net purchases between fiscal years 2022 and 2021 is primarily driven by our \$100.0 million cornerstone investment in ADNOC Drilling purchased during fiscal year 2021, the \$22.0 million of proceeds received from the liquidation of our remaining equity securities in Schlumberger, Ltd, during the fiscal year ended September 30, 2022, offset by the purchase of a \$33.0 million cornerstone investment in a convertible note in Galileo Holdco 2 and the purchase of \$18.2 million in various geothermal investments during fiscal year 2022.
-The increase in net purchases between fiscal years 2021 and 2020 is primarily driven by our purchase of ADNOC Drilling equity securities (as mentioned above) during fiscal year 2021 and the absence of such activity in fiscal year 2020.

-Sale of Assets Our proceeds from asset sales totaled \$62.3 million, \$43.5 million and \$78.4 million in fiscal year 2022, 2021 and 2020, respectively.
-The increase in proceeds between fiscal years 2022 and 2021 is mainly driven by higher rig activity which drives higher reimbursement from customers for lost or damaged drill pipe.
-The increase is also attributable to the sale of our casing running and trucking assets that occurred during the fiscal year ended September 30, 2022.
-During the fiscal year ended September 30, 2020, we closed on the sale of a portion of our real estate investment portfolio, including six industrial sites, for total consideration, net of selling related expenses, of \$40.7 million, which was the primary driver in the decrease in proceeds between fiscal years 2021 and 2020.
+Sale of Assets Our proceeds from asset sales totaled \$70.1 million, \$62.3 million and \$43.5 million in fiscal year 2023, 2022 and 2021, respectively.
+The increase in proceeds is largely driven by higher rig activity which drives higher reimbursement from customers for lost or damaged drill pipe and other used drilling equipment.
+Additionally, in fiscal year 2022, we sold our casing running and trucking assets.